openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 Connect each LaunchPad to your host computer via micro-USB.
 The USB connection provides both power and debug/programming capability through the onboard XDS110 debug probe.

-> aside positive
->
-> **Note:** Each LP-EM-CC2745R10-Q1 appears as two virtual serial ports when connected via USB: one for the XDS110 debug interface and one for the application UART.
-When opening a serial console, connect to the **Application UART** port, not the XDS110 port.
+Each LP-EM-CC2745R10-Q1 appears as two virtual serial ports when connected via USB: one for the XDS110 debug interface and one for the application UART.
+When opening a serial console, connect to the **Application/User UART** port, not the Auxiliary Data port.

 ![Hardware Connection Diagram](./img/hardware_connections.jpg)